prasobhgv/ctb1/README.md

 <img width="900" height="400" align="middle" alt="CLOUD1" src="https://bnz05pap001files.storage.live.com/y4mt0w96aNiL-Msa6XMTpbLFc8U4BNUZl9HPk3VxR6rTD9IxBWXf11yPs8z6_M8UUh_Aop7jqCOlitnVBdZp0-Vs49x-ZKwmoyfCJsuFM-Nmgfgk4R7t-uUt6_UqAHvaciBNAstPzjXLh1nMbsUUb9qP2EYZxSir3-00VDtlQXYTkhoio6vqkjp6oDQecBaik5OtAZhYzcEmFRfeRWn79m-6_WFKTLcVwI_0mNSwHuqOpw?encodeFailures=1&width=1024&height=527">
 <p align="justify">

-As the first step to the cloud environment, they decided to purchase Azure Premium subscription and opt for Microsoft 365, which is a  cloud based email solution.
+As the first step to the cloud environment, they decided to purchase Azure Premium subscription along with Microsoft 365.
 This helped them to architect plans to migrate the required application/service clusters to the Azure cloud.
 The Office 365 subscription replaced their existing Exchange infrastructure and it also helped to get newer and advanced versions of the Microsoft Office products with licenses and access to other services.
 However, there are many other structures which can still be considered to be migrated to cloud.
 Some of the key areas are described below:

 **The SharePoint Service:** The collaboration system that uses workflow application is hosted on an on-premise server with limited storage capacity and computing power.
 The Microsoft support for Sharepoint Server 2013, which serves the purpose for VPK,  is ending soon as per the information below.
 <p align="justify">